MicrosoftDocs/windows-ai-docs/docs/chaining.md

   auto finalOutput = session2AsyncOp.get().Outputs().First().Current().Value();
   ```

 That's it!
-Both your models now can execute sequentially by taking the most of the GPU resources.
+Both your models now can execute sequentially by making the most of the available GPU resources.